-Effective for dates of service on and after June 30, 2017:
+Effective for dates of service June 30, 2017 through November 18, 2018

-Blue Advantage will treat Darzalex® (daratumumab) as a covered benefit for the treatment of individuals with multiple myeloma, including plasma-cell leukemia that has not received daratumumab or another anti-CD38 agent for one of following indications:
+Darzalex® (daratumumab) meets Blue Cross and Blue Shield of Alabama's medical criteria for coverage for the treatment of individuals with multiple myeloma, including plasma-cell leukemia that has not received daratumumab or another anti-CD38 agent for one of following indications:

-- 1. When used as a single agent for relapsed or refractory disease following therapy with at least three prior lines of therapy including a proteasome inhibitor (PI) (for example, bortezomib, carfilzomib, or ixazomib) and an immunomodulatory agent (for example, thalidomide, lenalidomide, or pomalidomide); or - 2.
-When used as combination therapy for relapsed or refractory disease following therapy with at least one prior line of therapy including a PI or an immunomodulatory agent when used with one of following: - a) Bortezomib and dexamethasone; or - b) Lenalidomide and dexamethasone.
+- 5. When used as a single agent for relapsed or refractory disease following therapy with at least three prior lines of therapy including a proteasome inhibitor (PI) (e.g., bortezomib, carfilzomib, or ixazomib) and an immunomodulatory agent (e.g., thalidomide, lenalidomide, or pomalidomide); or - 6.
+When used as combination therapy for relapsed or refractory disease following therapy with at least one prior line of therapy including a PI or an immunomodulatory agent when used with one of following: - A. Bortezomib and dexamethasone; or - B. Lenalidomide and dexamethasone.

-Blue Advantage does not approve or deny procedures, services, testing, or equipment for our members.
+Blue Cross and Blue Shield of Alabama does not approve or deny procedures, services, testing, or equipment for our members.
 Our decisions concern coverage only.
 The decision of whether or not to have a certain test, treatment or procedure is one made between the physician and his/her patient.
-Blue Advantage administers benefits based on the members' contract and medical policies.
+Blue Cross and Blue Shield of Alabama administers benefits based on the member's contract and corporate medical policies.
 Physicians should always exercise their best medical judgment in providing the care they feel is most appropriate for their patients.
 Needed care should not be delayed or refused because of a coverage determination.